-Let's be honest: Can you remember the last time you washed your brushes?
+Let's be honest: Can you remember the last time you washed your makeup brushes?
 Still thinking?
 Don’t feel bad because you’re definitely not alone.

 Besides the obvious ick factor, there are some important reasons why you should break this sloppy beauty habit ASAP.
-Product buildup and residue shortens a brush’s lifespan — not to mention, it sabotages your ability to apply makeup with precision, which is the whole point of using a brush in the first place.
+Product buildup and residue shortens a brush’s life span — not to mention, it sabotages your ability to apply makeup with precision, which is the whole point of using a brush in the first place.

 Messy tools can also harm your complexion.
 “Dirt, oil and bacteria can transfer to your makeup brushes from your skin, causing acne breakouts, skin irritation or even spread infections,” said Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Medical Center in New York City.
 More specifically, your bad brush hygiene can trigger a distinct type of breakout called “pomade acne."

 “It’s traditionally found along the hairline in people who use pomade.
 All the pimples look the same, as if they all popped up at once,” Zeichner said.